MCU Bootloaders: Resisting shutdowns

 I don’t know of an official name for this algorithm, but I like to call it “swap with scratch” or just “scratch-swap”.

-It’s an essential algorithm to what we’re working towards, but by itself, it is still limited: it only knows how to update, not when and what to update.
+This algorithm is essential to Polyboot, but by itself, it is still limited: it only knows how to update, not where and when to update.

-In the next article, we will see how to make this algorithm fit within the rest of a bootloader!
+In the next article, we will see how to make this algorithm fit within the rest of a bootloader, and get to a first working bootloader!